ShivaniKhatri96/Farm-Management/README.md

 ## Currently working on

-- Stable Management page layout
+- Table layout for stable, group and data pages

 ## Next

-- Group Management page layout
-- Data Management page layout
 - internationalization
+- Adding functionalities to forms including validations, connecting to backend and testing

 ## Links

 - Logo from [Adobe logo-maker](https://express.adobe.com/express-apps/logo-maker/)
 - Pictures from [pexels.com](https://www.pexels.com/)
-- keycloak integration with react tutorial followed from: https://github.com/dasniko/keycloak-reactjs-demo/
+- keycloak integration with react tutorial followed from [dasniko](https://github.com/dasniko/keycloak-reactjs-demo/)

 ## More About this Project